 Michelle Meadows is the author of many acclaimed books for children.
 She loves dreaming up new projects and telling stories with heart.
 Connection, compassion, and family are common themes in her work.
 Michelle writes fiction and nonfiction, and her publishers include Marvel Press/Disney Publishing, Random House, Simon & Schuster, Scholastic, and Macmillan.

 With a passion for storytelling, Michelle graduated from Syracuse University with a dual degree in journalism and literature.
-She shares her love of storytelling through presentations and encourages children to follow their dreams.
-Michelle is a regular contributor to Picture Book Builders, a blog on the craft of creating children's books.
 She is represented by literary agent Rosemary Stimola of the Stimola Literary Studio.

 "Hold fast to dreams, for if dreams die,

 life is a broken-winged bird that cannot fly."

 - Langston Hughes